pccimarusti/TutoringWebpage/README.md

 ## 🎨 Future Improvements
 -Add loading animations for better user experience.
-- Implement dark/light theme toggle.
+- Implement dark/light theme toggle using Redux.
 - Add more interactive animations.
+- Add a docker container to the Azure Deployement.

 ## 📄 License
 This project is licensed under the MIT License.